 Collective CustomerCapital contributes to your return

-Collective CustomerCapital is a special bonus provision (reserve) which PFA Pension’s owners created from the shareholders’ equity in PFA Pension.
+Collective CustomerCapital is a special bonus provision which PFA Pension’s owners, in the past, have built up of the shareholders’ equity in PFA Pension.

-Collective CustomerCapital is – as the name suggests – a collective reserve.
-This means that you will not get a share of Collective CustomerCapital if you transfer your pension plan to another pension supplier or if you cancel your pension plan.
+Collective CustomerCapital means – as the name suggests – collective funds.
+Among other things, this means that you will not receive a share of Collective CustomerCapital if you transfer your pension plan from PFA to another supplier or if you cancel your pension plan.

 What about the risk?

-Accumulated Individual CustomerCapital cannot be converted into ordinary savings.
+You cannot change your accumulated Individual CustomerCapital into ordinary savings.
 Thus, deselecting CustomerCapital means that no further payments will be made to CustomerCapital.